Register below for the Launch event

 The UK is a mostly secular society, yet most of us born in these islands were taught his ideas, by law.
 St Augustine’s fourth century hair-shirt texts shape our society—our politics, our schools, and darkly, how we relate to ourselves and each other.

 In school we are taught Augustine’s values, contradicting British notions of decency and fair play.
 We are told to say sorry for our wrongful actions, and we learn to expect forgiveness.
-All behind the back of our wronged victim.
+All behind the back of the wronged victim.
 According to polls, most of us reject religion later in life, but billions of neural connections made in our infant brains are not simply freed.

 Following Augustine’s doctrine on penance, the Church of England service admits sin and begs forgiveness or mercy twenty-four times.
 Grace and love are said twice.
 In faith schools today, infants are told to recite similar prayers, often by a cleric.
 Teachers do not set out to sexualise pupils, but an authority figure causing a child to feel guilt and shame is a known child sexual grooming technique.